 July is the heart of summer and offers unique opportunities for advertisers to tie into national days for campaigns.
-Their audience of consumers likely has specific needs during this month associated with a variety of summer-focused activities.
+Their audience likely has specific needs during this month associated with a variety of summer-focused activities.
 Using these July national day campaign ideas provides a fresh approach.
 They can also complement the major summer holidays.
 Pitching these represents how proactive you are in ensuring their ads drive ROI as well.
 So, let’s explore all these possibilities.

 July Month-Long Celebrations